stefanjudis/contentful-link-checker-ui-extension/README.md

 ![The appearance panel of a field in a content type](./images/appearance.jpg)

-*Don't forget to disable the field in the responses.
+*Don't forget to disable the created Boolean field in the API responses.
 This boolean field is most likely nothing you want to include in your payloads.*

 ## There is one big gotcha!